JoaoHenz/JoaoHenz.github.io/index.md

 layout: default
 ---

-I recently finished my Computer Science bachelor course  at UFRGS (1/2019).
-I have 5+ years of experience in programming and have been a part of multiple sucessful game jam teams.
+I finished my Computer Science bachelor course at UFRGS (1/2019).
+I have 5+ years of experience in programming, 2 years of professional experience working with digital games and have been a part of multiple sucessful game jam teams.

 I also have a lot of experience with machine learning and procedural content generation.
 My Computer Science conclusion work was in the area of Procedural Terrain Generation via Machine Learning.
 I love working with a team, coordinating our efforts and dealing with difficult programming challenges.
 I aspire to one day lead a game dev team.

 Previous experience with
 - C, C#, C++, Java, Python, html, javascript, PHP
 - Unity, Gamemaker, Unreal Engine
-- Google Drive, SourceTree, Git
+- SourceTree, Git, Fork, XCode, Transporter, Android Studio
-- Agile Methodologies
+- Agile Methodologies, ClickUp, Trello
+- AppStore, PlayStore
 - Very advanced english skills, native speaker of portuguese, moderate skills with german and basic skills in japanese

 <p align="center">